Biendeo/Advent-Of-Code-2017/README.md

 # Advent-Of-Code-2017
 This is my attempt at solving each puzzle in the [Advent of Code 2017](http://adventofcode.com/2017) challenge.
 I've attempted all of these solutions using C++17.

+If you are also attempting the challenge, please try and solve these on your own first.

 I've never used CMake formally before, so I've tried to use it here.
 Each project should be broken up into two executables.
 I've made it so that the second part utilises the same codebase as the first part, but with the preprocessor definition `AOC_PART2` to separate them.
 Each day's task is listed down below.

 ### Day 1: Inverse Captcha